rockaut/check_mk-check_graylog/README.md

 # Check_MK Agent for Graylog REST API

+This check plugin for Check_MK monitors several important stats and stati of your graylog cluster/system.

+The plugin has been tested to work with check_mk and nagios ( with Thruk as frontend ) installed through OMD.
+For detailed versions see "Prerequisites".

 ## Prerequisites
 - Build and tested only on OMD Consol-Labs Edition 2.10 ( CMK 1.2.6p12 )